 In this Part, unless the contrary intention appears —

+advance determination means an advance determination made under section 157B(1);

+certificate of registration, in relation to a school, means a certificate of registration issued to the governing body of the school under section 162(1) or (2);

+condition means a condition imposed on the registration of a school under section 165(1);

+direction means a direction given to the governing body of a registered school under section 166(1);

 governing body means —

-(a) in relation to a school or proposed school, the person or body of persons that has the ownership, management or control of the school or proposed school; and
+(a) in relation to a proposed school, the person or body of persons that has the ownership, management or control of the proposed school; and

+(ba) in relation to a registered school, the person or body of persons that is recorded in the register as the governing body of the school; and

-(b) in relation to a system of non-government schools, the person or body of persons that exercises a supervisory role over the schools in the system;
+(b) in relation to a system of non-government schools, the person or body of persons that is specified as the governing body of the system in an order made under section 169;

-non-system school means a school that is not a member of a school system;
+non-system school means a registered school that is not a member of a school system;

+quality improvement notice means a notice given under section 165A(1);

+register means the register of non-government schools kept under section 161;

 registered school means a school registered under section 160;

+registration change, in relation to a registered school, means a change to, or in relation to, any of the things listed in section 161(1);

+school planning proposal has the meaning given in section 156;

 school system means a school system that is recognized under section 169;

+significant registration change has the meaning given in section 156(b);

+student record, in relation to a student, means all of the following —

+(a) any information in respect of the student that is shown on the register referred to in section 19;

+(b) any record in respect of the student that is kept under section 28;

+(c) any student record, as defined in the School Curriculum and Standards Authority Act 1997 section 19A(1), in respect of the student;

 system agreement means an agreement under section 173;

-system school means a school that is a member of a school system.
+system school means a registered school that is a member of a school system.

+[Section 150 amended by No. 28 of 2014 s.
+4.]

 151. Term used: chief executive officer

 References in this Part to the chief executive officer are to the chief executive officer appointed under section 45 of the Public Sector Management Act 1994 for the department principally assisting the Minister in the administration of this Part.